How to Craft a Patient Satisfaction Survey

 - Discharge process

-Then think about how each of these categories relate to your own practice, and how you might ask questions that elicit relevant data.
+Then think about how each of these categories relates to your own practice, and how you might ask questions that elicit relevant data.
 We do recommend keeping this questionnaire as short and simple as you can while still obtaining the necessary data.
+In generating the survey it is good to have a combination of closed and open-ended questions in order to get the best feedback possible.
 The longer a survey is, the fewer people will complete it.

 If you need a little more guidance, we invite you to download our Patient Satisfaction Survey template, which you are welcome to use as is, or adjust it to better suit the needs of your practice and patients